 3> apply the configuration and instruct MAC to start the inactivePosSRS-TimeAlignmentTimer;

 NOTE 1b: The Network should provide full configuration to UE for SRS for Positioning in RRC_INACTIVE.

+2> perform LTM configuration release as specified in clause 5.3.5.x.6.

 2> remove all the entries within the MCG and the SCG VarConditionalReconfig, if any;